• Sign in

 One-way flight from London to Durban King Shaka Intl (DUR)

-When is the best time to fly to Durban?
+When is the cheapest time to fly to Durban?

 Reviews of airlines servicing Durban

-See what other customers who have flown with SWISS, British Airways and Kenya Airways to Durban have to say.
+See what other customers who have flown with Lufthansa, Kenya Airways and Emirates to Durban have to say.
 Reviews also offer insight into each airline's entertainment options, comfort, food, crew/service, and boarding process.

 Overall